locoframework/loco-js/README.md

     // next batch of notifications will be fetched immediately after max size is reached
     size: 100,                           // (optional) 100 by default

-    // your current (namespace) controller instance method disconnectedForTooLong
+    // the optional disconnectedForTooLong function will be called after a specified
-    // will be called after a specified time with the "time since disconnection"
+    // time with the "time since disconnection" passed as an argument
-    // passed as an argument
+    allowedDisconnectionTime: 10,        // (optional) 10 by default [sec]

-    allowedDisconnectionTime: 10         // (optional) 10 by default [sec]
+    disconnectedForTooLong: (disconnectedSinceTime) => {},
   },

   // (optional) if provided - Loco-JS uses an absolute path